 Cooking seitan is similar to cooking tofu.
 For example, it can be fried, baked, or grilled.
 It’s also possible to make seitan at home using wheat gluten, nutritional yeast, and other ingredients.

-While seitan is a good source of protein for vegetarians and vegans, it should be avoided by those with Celiac.
+While seitan is a good source of protein for vegetarians and vegans, it should be avoided by those with celiac disease.
 People with gluten insensitivity and intolerance should also skip the seitan.

 Finding protein for vegetarians and vegans isn’t hard.
 You just need to learn how to prepare it!
 Use the Internet to scope out recipes.
 Before long, you’ll be meeting your protein needs in the healthiest way.